mirrorz-org/org/docs/README.md

 Currently there are two instances running this service: <https://mirrors.cernet.edu.cn> (Recommended) and <https://mirrors.mirrorz.org/>

 By providing this file, mirror site is aware of potential traffic being redirected to them.

+#### Providing mirrorz.d Information

+Mirror sites have the option to choose one of the following three methods:

+* Add mirrorz.d information to the existing mirrorz.json
+* Add a static JSON file containing mirrorz.d information in [mirrorz-d-extension/custom/static/](https://github.com/mirrorz-org/mirrorz-d-extension/tree/master/custom/static)
+* Add a dynamic parser in [mirrorz-d-extension/custom](https://github.com/mirrorz-org/mirrorz-d-extension/tree/master/custom) (This is generally suitable for mirror sites that provide mirrorz.d information independently of `mirrorz.json`)

+If you opt for the latter two methods, you will also need to add the corresponding entry in [mirrorz-d-extension/custom/index.js](https://github.com/mirrorz-org/mirrorz-d-extension/blob/master/custom/index.js).

+Finally, modify [mirrorz-config](https://github.com/mirrorz-org/mirrorz-config/).
+If using the first method, add the JSON URL in the d_mirrors field; if using the latter two methods, add the parser in the d_parsers field.